Have you come to Brno, because your spouse/partner got a job offer? Or runs a business here?

 We are very happy that Sylvie Pospíšilová, former Masaryk University welcome office specialist, volunteered to be the curator of the leisure programme for our project!

-The plan is to conduct two events per month, one shorter one and one longer one.
-We will aim for Fridays but there may equally be exceptions due to other circumstances and practical reasons.
+We usually organise two events per month, one shorter one and one longer one.
+We aim for Fridays but there are exceptions.
+Examples of some of our destinations:

 a) shorter excursions (2-3 hours)